lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     taking into account the internal degrees of freedom.
 Running this simulation, you should see the number of molecule increasing progressively.
-When using the pressure argument, LAMMPS ignore the value of the chemical potential (here :math:`\mu = -0.5` eV which corresponds roughly to ambient conditions (i.e. RH approx 50%).)
+When using the pressure argument, LAMMPS ignores the value of the chemical potential [here :math:`\mu = -0.5` eV which corresponds roughly to ambient conditions (i.e. RH approx 50%).]
     The large pressure value of 10000 bars was chosen to ensure that some successful insertions of molecules would occur during the relatively short duration of the simulation.

     When you run the simulation, make sure that some water molecules remain in the system after the delete_atoms command.
+You can control that either using the log file, or using the *numbermolecule.dat* data file.

-    Depending on your LAMMPS version, you may have to run LAMMPS on a single CPU, due to some restrictions of the fix gcmc.
+    Depending on your LAMMPS version, you may have to run LAMMPS on a single cpu core, due to some restrictions of the fix gcmc.

-    You can see that
-    by looking at the log file:
+    You can see, by looking at the log file, that 324 molecules (the exact number may differ):

 ..  code-block:: bw
     :caption: *from the log file*